 BOC Approved Evidence Based Practice Courses and Training

-EBP or Evidence-Based Practice courses focus on clinical decision-making, with a strong emphasis on current research and clinical application.
-As a Level 1 CEU, an EBP course must be approved by BOC to be legitimate.
+Category A courses (formerly EBP or Evidence-Based Practice) focus on clinical decision-making, with a strong emphasis on current research and clinical application.
+As a Level 1 CEU, a Category A course must be approved by BOC to be legitimate.

 Minimum Required: 10 if 50 CEUs are due; 5 if 25 CEUs are due.

-Note: Unlike other CEU categories, there is no limit to how many EBP courses you can count towards your recertification.
+Note: Unlike other CEU categories, there is no limit to how many Category A courses you can count towards your recertification.
 Take as many as you want!

-You can find BOC-approved EBP courses both online and in-person through various workshops, seminars, and conferences.
-You may also earn EBP CEUs through the following activities:
+You can find BOC-approved Category A courses both online and in-person through various workshops, seminars, and conferences.
+You may also earn Category A CEUs through the following activities:

 - Completing coursework from a CAATE-accredited Athletic Training post-professional program